Licensed Clinical Social Worker, LCSW

 Specialties & expertise

-Shama Goklani is a Licensed Clinical Social Worker in Manhattan, NY, with expertise in relationships, life transitions, couples counseling, self-esteem, anxiety, and depression.
+Shama Goklani is a Licensed Clinical Social Worker in the Financial District, Manhattan, with expertise in relationships, life transitions, couples counseling, self-esteem, anxiety, and depression.
 She specializes in working with adults of all ages who want to improve the stories they tell about themselves.
 As a first generation Indian American, she is especially empathetic towards the social interactions to explore topics of racial identity, acculturation and privileges.